- ABOUT SOMATULINE DEPOT

 Somatuline Depot was studied for nearly 2 years in 204 adult patients with various types of GEP-NETs that had spread or could not be removed by surgery.
 In some patients, the cancer started in their pancreas.
 In others, it started in a different place, such as their intestinal tract, which includes the colon.

-FDA-approved to treat adults with carcinoid syndrome to reduce the need for the use of short-acting somatostatin medicine
+FDA-approved to treat adults with carcinoid syndrome to reduce the need to use short-acting somatostatin medicine

-Somatuline Depot was studied for 16 weeks in 115 patients with confirmed NETs and a history of carcinoid syndrome (flushing and/or diarrhea) to reduce the need for use of short-acting somatostatin medicine.
+Somatuline Depot was studied for 16 weeks in 115 patients with confirmed NETs and a history of carcinoid syndrome (flushing and/or diarrhea) to reduce the need for short-acting somatostatin medicine.

 Patients were divided into two groups, which received either Somatuline Depot 120 mg or placebo by deep subcutaneous injection every 4 weeks.
 Many patients were living with carcinoid syndrome as a result of being diagnosed with NETs for less than a year before starting treatment.